EHTIISHAM/x_repo/README.md

-# Valideo
+# Validoe
-Valideo is the app that uses multiple services on your pokemon card
+Validoe is the app that uses multiple services on your pokemon card

 like
 identifying weather your Pokemon card is authentic or replica